 Finally, SQS allows for a more managed recursive invocation of a lambda.
 Rather than have the lambda call itself (and find yourself unable to control an infinite recursion) — you can have the lambda simply put a message on a SQS queue that calls itself.
 The benefits are getting all the 3 points above, but also you can halt all lambas by simply purging the queue.

-We spread the listing load, by listing all object beginning with a certain character — which we limit to the 100 printable ascii characters.
+We spread the listing load, by listing all objects beginning with a certain character — as a default we only consider the printable ascii characters.

 This approach has a major drawback — as S3 allows for objects to have names that begin with any utf-8 character (all ~1 Million of them!).
 This means that if you have objects that begin with ® or ø, the program won’t pick them up.
 It’s on my to-do list to solve this problem — just not now.